npernat/interactions/paper.md

 Recently, not only the primary observations (e.g. the identified species on the image) are used for research, but also the additional, mostly inadvertently documented information in the pictures have gained attention - the so-called secondary data [@10.1093/biosci/biaa131].
 Pioneer studies have used iNaturalist secondary data to learn more about ecological interactions, e.g. measure the predation pressure on lizards by estimating their tail length [10.1038/s41598-021-82491-y] or to document changes in bat handling due to the Covid pandemic [@10.3897/BDJ.9.e68052].

 In this study, we investigated the possibility of inferring information about interactions between plants and pollinators from iNaturalist images.
 Insects are often photographed on plants, particularly on flowers, where they can be easily observed and stay still.
 The platform also provides users with an observation field to record the plant species the pollinator is visiting, but what can you do if you are not a botanist and cannot identify the flower?.
-This can be remedied by apps that identify plants using computer-based image recognition, such as Pl@ntNet, hereafter referred to as PlantNet or simply the App.
+This can be remedied by apps that identify plants using computer-based image recognition, such as Pl@ntNet, hereafter referred to as plantNet or simply the App.
 By sending an image to the App, the user receives a list of suggestions with probability scores for candidate species based on image recognition by a convolutional neural network.
 Theoretically, it should be possible - the main idea of this study - to feed iNaturalist photographs of specific pollinators into plantNet to obtain information about which plants they are visiting.

 We selected the Mexican grass-carrying wasp, *Isodontia mexicana* (Saussure, 1867), Sphecidae, as the target pollinator from iNaturalist primary observations.
 This wasp is of particular interest for this and future studies for several reasons.
 First, it has a characteristic morphology and feeds on nectar, which is why it is frequently recorded on plants.
 Second, it is an invasive species in Europe first introduced in France in the 1960ies (reference), and little is known about its invasion biology [@10.19263/REDIA-103.20.10]. iNaturalist observations include its invasive range, but also its native range in North America.
 Third, because of the wasps' intriguing behavior of carrying grass leaves and prey for their larvae, such as grasshoppers, into their nests, other types of interactions may be recorded by citizen scientists in addition to those with plants.